wharfkit/website/src/lib/docs/AccountKit/BuyRamBytesMethod.md

 ## Return Value

-The `buyRamBytes` method returns an [Action](/docs/antelope/action) object detailing the RAM purchase request.
+The `buyRamBytes` method returns an [Action](/docs/antelope/action) instance detailing the RAM purchase request.
 This action can be passed to the [SessionKit Transact method](/docs/session-kit/transact) for execution.